Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 You can’t have a fully automated customer journey.
 While chatbots do help supplement human sales agents, they can also feel extremely mechanical.
 They can create customer experiences that feel very robotic and boring.
 At some point, your leads would prefer to talk to a human being over chatbots.

 Marketing automation doesn’t come cheap either.
-You should pay attention and conduct your own due diligence for the tools you want to purchase.
+You should pay attention and conduct your due diligence for the tools you want to purchase.
 Otherwise, you will soon end up with automation costs that cannot be recovered from revenues.

 Lastly, most marketing automation tools are complex software.
 You may not be able to start using them from the first day of purchase.
 There’s always a learning curve involved.
-For this purpose, always have a really thorough plan to evaluate each and every UI screen of the tools under consideration.
+For this purpose, always have a really thorough plan to evaluate each UI screen of the tools under consideration.
 The best time to do this your free trial period.

 For customers in the awareness stage of the marketing funnel, effective marketing automation software will give you clean lead scores to help reduce sales-rejected leads.